Visit Wentworth Woodhouse

 What is Wentworth Woodhouse?

 Wentworth Woodhouse is one of the largest houses in Europe that was once the home of the Fitzwilliam family.
-The house was bought by the Wentworth Woodhouse Preservation Trust at the end of March.
+The house was bought by the Wentworth Woodhouse Preservation Trust in March 2017.
 The Preservation Trust offers guided tours of the house and gardens.
 Whilst not all rooms are open, the tours help to tell the story of this great estate.
 The Preservation Trust is embarking on a major project to restore the house and whilst this continues, parts of Wentworth Woodhouse will continue to be open to the public while phased repairs continue.

 What's the National Trust's involvement with Wentworth Woodhouse?